Gol ya pooch

+The bead is hidden in one of the clenched hands.

 Gol ya Pooch (گل یا پوچ), which translates to Flower or Empty (or Rose or Empty Hand), is a traditional Iranian game.
 It is a game of guessing and deception, deeply rooted in ancient Persian culture, and has been a popular pastime in family and friendly gatherings for a long time.
 It helps to sharpen observation, concentration, intelligence, and the ability to read body language.

 Concept of the game

 Gol (گل): Refers to the small object that is hidden.
 This could be a pea, a small stone, a button, a marble, a coin, or any other small item that can easily fit in a clenched fist.

 Pooch (پوچ): Means "empty" and refers to the hand that does not contain the "gol."

 History and origins

 The roots of this game trace back to ancient times in Iran and has been common in various regions of Iran and the Middle East with slight variations and different names.
 For example, in Iraq and Kuwait, there's a similar game called "Mehbis" (محیبس) where a ring is hidden instead of a small object.
 "Gol ya Pooch" originated from North Khorasan Province (especially Bidvaz village in Esfarayen county) and gradually spread throughout Iran.